frida/frida-website/_i18n/en/_docs/javascript-api.md

             fully scanned

--   `Memory.scanSync(address, size, pattern)`: synchronous version of `scan()` that returns the matches in an array.
+-   `Memory.scanSync(address, size, pattern)`: synchronous version of `scan()` that returns an array of objects containing the following properties:

+    -   `address`: absolute address as a `NativePointer`.
+    -   `size`: size in bytes

 +   `Memory.alloc(size)`: allocate `size` bytes of memory on the heap, or, if `size` is a multiple of `Process.pageSize`, one or more raw memory pages